Request For Proposals Guidelines

 - Include the names, rank, and current assignment of personnel involved.

-A sample budget display appears in the Grantee Handbook.
+- Budget Detail: A sample budget page appears in the Grantee Handbook.
 The budget is the basis for management, fiscal review, and audit.
 Project costs must be directly related to the objectives and activities of the project.
 The budget must be detailed and cover the entire grant period.
 Include only those items specifically authorized; i.e., salaries, overtime, employee benefits, travel, operating expenses, and certain items of equipment.
-(Refer to Grantee Handbook for details on preparing your budget.)
+(Refer to Grantee Handbook for details on preparing your budget)

 Selection of Proposals for Funding